-A.I.M Statement On Autistic Cures
+A.I.M.
+Statement On Autistic Cures

 There is no cure for autism.
 Autism is a neurological difference, not an illness, a vaccine injury, a disease or a curse, and as such we cannot and never will support using untested and unregulated substances on autistic people.

-We understand that when a child is diagnosed with autism, many parents want to find out as much as they can about it and turn to the internet, where unfortunately they can fall prey to misinformation and deception by “quack” therapists.
+We understand that when a child is diagnosed as autistic, many parents want to find out as much as they can about it and turn to the internet, where unfortunately they can fall prey to misinformation and deception by “quack” therapists.
 We strongly encourage parents of newly-diagnosed autistic children to stick to therapies and treatments that are backed up by scientific research, and prescribed by doctors who are registered with a licence to practice by the General Medical Council (GMC).
 Medications and treatments available on the Internet are not regulated and can be extremely harmful.

-As recently as October 2016, a four year old autistic boy was hospitalised in the UK, after being given a cocktail of supplements and alternative therapies by his parents on the advice of a naturopath, including MMS, camel’s milk, silver and Epsom bath salts.
+As recently as October 2016, a four year old autistic boy was hospitalised in the UK after being given a cocktail of supplements and alternative therapies by his parents on the advice of a naturopath, including MMS, camel’s milk, silver and Epsom bath salts.

 There are many “cures” for autism touted including: